j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 #### Conclusions

-I hope you have enjoy reading this post as much I did writing it and over all learning something new.
+I hope you learned something new and over all enjoyed reading this post as much I did writing it.

 If you want more post like this one make it me know thorugh Twitter or buying me a [Ko-Fi](https://ko-fi.com/jolama)